Hong Kong Kim Gary Restaurant – Toast of Hong Kong

-My favorite is French toast that’s done Hong Kong style, usually glazed with honey, condensed milk, chocolate syrup or peanut butter.
+My favourite is French toast that’s done Hong Kong style, usually glazed with honey, condensed milk, chocolate syrup or peanut butter.
 Wow!
 My entire mouth just filled with saliva!

 In recent years, several café chains (茶餐厅) pertaining to Hong Kong snacks have sprouted in Singapore.
-There’s Toast Box, Man Jia Le, and more recently, Kim Gary, all with one thing in common — toast done Hong Kong style!
+There’s Toast Box, Man Jia Le, and more recently, Hong Kong Kim Gary Restaurant, all with one thing in common – toast done Hong Kong style!

 By the way, I love the way toast is pronounced in mandarin — 多士.
 It sounds really cute!